 Finally: we need to challenge the reluctance of health professionals to report on each other.
 Dr Parhar was reported to AHPRA by a fellow doctor.
-In my experience, this is extremely unusual.
 There is an “everyone knows about Dr X” attitude, but no sense of responsibility to do anything about it.
 Unfortunately, the patients do not know about a doctor’s failings and are therefore unnecessarily exposed to risk.
 The ability of AHPRA to address serious complaints in a meaningful and timely manner must be urgently addressed.

 The babies and women who have suffered deserve answers, and most importantly, their injuries must not be repeated.